More on: http://vimeo.com/user3815554/videos

 user_reg.php: Please see Designing

-for this.
+a User-Registration Script in PHP for this.
 Since this post has already

 gotten so long.